 The Kwoiek Creek Project is a proposed run-of-river hydroelectric power generating facility with a nameplate capacity of 49.9 MW and an estimated yearly energy output of 215,000 MWh (the "Kwoiek Creek Project").
 It is located at the confluence of Kwoiek Creek and the Fraser River, approximately 14 kilometres south of Lytton, British Columbia.
-Construction of the Kwoiek Creek Project is expected to commence in 2010 and it is expected to commence commercial operation in 2012.
-The generating equipment, which will be fed by a 7.2 kilometre-long penstock, is expected to be comprised of four horizontal-shaft three-jet Pelton turbines, each with a maximum designed flow of 3.375 cubic metres per second, a design net head of 515 metres and a rated capacity of 12.475 MW.
-The Kwoiek Creek Project will include a 70 kilometre-long 138 kV transmission line from the project substation to the Highland Valley Substation at the north end of Mamit Lake.
+It is expected to commence commercial operation in 2013.
+The generating equipment, which will be fed by a 7.2 kilometre long penstock, is expected to be comprised of four horizontal-shaft three-jet Pelton turbines, each with a maximum designed flow of 3.375 cubic metres per second, a design net head of 515 metres and a rated capacity of 12.475 MW.
+The Kwoiek Creek Project will include a 70 kilometre long 138 kV transmission line from the project substation to the Highland Valley Substation at the north end of Mamit Lake.